Standards for Indigenous Not-for-Profit Organizations

 • Set out best practices in financial management for NPOs

-• Demonstrate financial accountability and financial performance for NPOs who meet the standards
+• Benchmark financial accountability and financial performance for NPOs

-Standards for Indigenous Not-for-Profit Organizations – Decision Summary This document is intended as a companion document to the NPO Standards redline document.
-It provides a brief overview of the NPO Standards development process, the results of stakeholder outreach and overview of the changes to the NPO Standards.
+Narrow Scope Amendment Explanatory Notes This document is intended as a companion document to the NPO Standards redline document.
+It provides explanatory notes of the narrow scope amendments made to the NPO Standards.

 Standard-Setting Process

-The FMB follows clear procedures when developing and setting standards.
-These procedures are important to make the standard setting process as transparent as possible and to allow interested individuals and organizations to provide comments.
-The FMB's standard setting process is described on the Standard Setting Process page.
+Similar to other standard-setting organizations, the FMB follows a defined process when developing and setting standards.
+This process is important to ensure the standard setting process as transparent as possible and allows interested individuals and organizations to provide comments.
+The FMB's standard setting process is described on the Standard-Setting Process page.

 Working with the FMB